gubomirgeorgiev/first-repo/README.md

 # first-repo
 This project will contains...
 Repository made for excercises.
-Edited again in master branch...
+Edited in develop branch..
+thas was made for second time!